Hua-Zhou/JSM-Julia-Short-Course-2022/README.md

 3. If your kernel dies, most likely you have used more resource than allocated (1 CPU core and 3.6 GB memory).
 Make sure that you shut down the kernels not in use and try again.
 Remember that running the tutorials is optional.
 You can always read the static slides if the server is not responding.
 We plan to make the workshop materials available to you after the workshop, so you can try again later.

-## Run Jupyter notebooks on your own laptop
+## Run Jupyter/Pluto notebooks on your own laptop

 This is **not** recommended during this short course, since your software environment (OS, Julia version, package versions, etc.) may be quite different from that assumed by the Jupyter notebooks.
 You are certainly welcome to run Jupyter notebooks on your own machine after the workshop, simply `git clone https://github.com/Hua-Zhou/JSM-Julia-Short-Course-2022.git` to sync the most recent course materials to your computer and install all needed Julia packages.